yury-s/playwright/bidi.md

 - ff: script.callFunction does NOT work with playwright build of FF, throws 'Not allowed to define cross-origin object as property on [Object] or [Array] XrayWrapper'

-- getContentQuads impl
+- getContentQuads is missing, which prevents us from clicking in transformed frames use DOMMatrixReadOnly?!

 - Expected "x" to be an integer, got [object Number] 49.48 in pointerDown
 - performActions need to contain down/up in one command to generate doubleclick

 - element.contentWindow will not work for cross-origin iframes?

-gotoAction await for event??

-_adoptTo - replace with adoptElementIfNeeded